daos-stack/daos/docs/admin/administration.md

     Please see the pool operation section for how to extend the pool membership.

-After extending the system, the cache of the `daos_agent` service of the client nodes needs to be refresh.
+After extending the system, the cache of the `daos_agent` service of the client nodes needs to be refreshed.
 For detailed information, please refer to the [1][System Deployment documentation].